DCC-EX/EX-SensorCAM/README.md

 If you want clarification or wish to discuss the implementation please contact me at bcdaniel2@optusnet.com.au and I will attempt to address your issues.
 I welcome your feedback.

+## Outline of install process
+1. Acquire ESP32-CAM and MB/FTDI
+2.	install Arduino IDE with the ESP32 libraries (includes a WiFi CAM example)
+3. Load the CAM with the WiFi example and test.
+4. Install the sensorCAM.ino software and configure.
+5. Test the basic sensorCAM functions to confirm functional install
+6. Load Processing 4 app. and sensorCAM.pde code
+7. Use the Processing 4 app to replace the Arduino Monitor.
+Familiarize and test
+8. Create test sensors and test detection with moving targets
+9. Setup the CAM viewing the model railroad and test a virtual sensor with moving rolling stock.
+10. Optimise parameters for best performance.
+11. Connect CAM to an i2c interface (e.g. PCA9515A or better)
+12. Depending on system, integrate sensorCAM into Command Station using appropriate code.